 The use of mate tea quickly spread beyond the Guaraní and Tupí communities, gaining popularity as knowledge about the plant spread across different South American cultures and societies.

-Production and varieties of mate
+Production and varieties of yerba mate

 Yerba mate production has grown and diversified considerably since its origins.

 Today, it is mainly concentrated in South American countries such as Argentina, Paraguay, and southern Brazil .
-Each region has developed its own cultivation and processing methods, thus influencing the nuances of flavor and quality of mate tea .
+Each region has developed its own cultivation and processing methods, thus influencing the nuances of flavor and quality of maté tea .

 To learn more about mate production, check out our article on mate cultivation .

-Preparation of young mate tea shoots
+Preparing young mate tea shoots

-Varieties and flavors of mate tea
+Varieties and flavors of maté tea

-- Roasted mate tea, which has a stronger and more pronounced taste, due to the low temperature roasting process.
+- Roasted mate tea, which has a stronger and more pronounced taste, due to the low-temperature roasting process.

 Each terroir and each production method will greatly influence the final flavor of the mate.